juancarlospaco/faster-than-requests/README.md

 - Direct dependencies of the package when ready to run.
 - Benchmarks run on Docker from Dockerfile on this repo.
 - Developers counted from the Contributors list of Git.
+- Speed is IRL time to complete 10000 HTTP local requests.
 - Stats as of year 2018.

 </details>